open-education-hub/ccas/CCAS_pandoc_cleaned.md

 >
 >     points(3,5, cex = 0.5)      ## a point at (3,5)

-If you have 2 sets of coordinates on a plane you can calculate the distance between the 2 points and graph the line connecting the points
+If you have two sets of coordinates on a plane you can calculate the distance between the two points and graph the line connecting the points

 > **Example**:
 >
+> What is the distance between the two points  $(3,9) $
+>  and  $(5,1) $
+> ?
+What is
-> What is the distance between the 2 points (3,9) and (5,1)?
+> the distance between the 2 points (3,9) and (5,1)?
 >
 > We will use the Pythagorean theorem:
 >